 Elizabeth Cady Stanton (one of my personal heroes) once said that "fifty, not fifteen is the heyday of life."
 I think that you can find a personal heyday at any age, and that's what I aim to help my clients do.
-Whether you are facing a major transition, looking for a job, making a career change, starting a business, managing a new challenge at work or in your personal life, or feeling stuck as you try to find your way forward, my job is to help you identify your priorities and values as well as your obstacles and challenges.
-We will work together to develop an action plan to achieve your goals on your own terms.
+I specialize in working with clients who are in a major life transition (a job search, career change, starting a business, managing a new challenge at work or in your personal life) or feeling stuck on projects and goals.
+I’ll help you find your way forward.
+My job is to help you identify your priorities and values as well as your obstacles and challenges.
+We will work together to develop an action plan to achieve your goals on your own terms and your own timetable.

 Coaching is investment of your time and resources to build a more satisfying and meaningful future for yourself, and my role as coach is to be a discerning listener, a supportive cheerleader, a wise advisor, and a gentle but firm accountability partner.
 I can help you gain clarity, visualize the future you want, identify and overcome barriers, and stay motivated.
 I work with clients from a wide variety of backgrounds, and one of my specialties is working with PhDs who are navigating new leadership challenges, career transitions, and the struggle to balance a research agenda with other responsibilities.